Enforcers (comics): Fictional team biography

 Following the events of the storyline "Spider-Man: Brand New Day", the Enforcers are patrons at the Bar with No Name.
 They take bets with a person calling himself "the Bookie", over whether Spider-Man will show up to battle "Basher", an unknown villain who claimed to have fought Spider-Man.
 Spider-Man shows up, but is revealed to be Screwball in disguise when the real one shows up at the scene of the fight.
 The Enforcers decide to get revenge on the Bookie, capturing him.
 The Bookie's father calls Spider-Man for assistance and he agrees to help.
-Spider-Man defeats Fancy Dan and Montana and saves the Ox from being flattened by a falling roller coaster.
-Grateful for the save, the Ox agrees to come along quietly.
+Spider-Man defeats Fancy Dan and Montana and saves Ox from being flattened by a falling roller coaster.
+Grateful for the save, Ox agrees to come along quietly.

 During the "Origin of the Species"' storyline, Spider-Man goes against the villains after Menace's infant was stolen from him by the Chameleon.
-The Enforcers were not actually part of this group, where they quoted "we're the Enforcers, not the Kidnappers".
-They got caught in the crossfire anyway when the Sandman tries to recruit them to team up with him again.
+The Enforcers were not actually part of this group, stating "we're the Enforcers, not the Kidnappers".
+They got caught in the crossfire anyway when Sandman tries to recruit them to team up with him again.

 Montana then started working for the Kingpin.
-During a fight which resulted in the Kingpin's office crumbling, the Hobgoblin lets him fall to his death in order to take his place as Fisk's right-hand man.
+During a fight which resulted in the Kingpin's office crumbling, the Hobgoblin lets Montana fall to his death to take his place as Fisk's right-hand man.

-The Enforcers (Fancy Dan, the Ox, "Snake" Marston and "Hammer" Harrison) are reassembled by the fourth Crime Master, who convinces them and the Black Cat to assist him with breaking Hammerhead and Tombstone out of Ryker's Island.
-The attempted breakout is prevented by Spider-Man and the Wraith and the Crime Master is revealed to be an impostor who Mister Negative had instructed to assassinate Hammerhead and Tombstone.
+The Enforcers (Fancy Dan, Ox, "Snake" Marston, and "Hammer" Harrison) are reassembled by the fourth Crime Master, who convinces them and the Black Cat to assist him with breaking Hammerhead and Tombstone out of Ryker's Island.
+The attempted breakout is prevented by Spider-Man and Wraith and the Crime Master is revealed to be an impostor who Mister Negative had instructed to assassinate Hammerhead and Tombstone.

-During the "Hunted" storyline, "Snake" Marston is among the animal-themed characters that were captured by the Taskmaster and the Black Ant for Kraven the Hunter's Great Hunt, which is sponsored by Arcade's company, Arcade Industries.
-He was seen at a gathering held by the Vulture.
+During the "Hunted" storyline, "Snake" Marston is among the animal-themed characters who are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.

 During the "Devil's Reign" storyline, the Enforcers members Fancy Dan, Ox, Montana, Snake Marston, and Hammer Harrison were shown as inmates of the Myrmidon.
 When 8-Ball offered to sit with them, they turn him down.

+During the "Gang War" storyline, the Enforcers are shown to have Ridgewood, Queens as their territory.
+Hobgoblin and Prowler (Aaron Davis) sway the Enforcers to their side by providing them with some weaponry.
+While Miles Morales and Cape Killers members Scorpion and Gust are investigating Hobgoblin activity in Sheepshead Bay, Brooklyn, they are attacked by Prowler and the Enforcers.
+Despite the high-tech weaponry that they wielded, the Enforcers were defeated by Scorpion and Gust.